pabloum/dotNetCourses/Other/LUIS/CourseNotes.md

 Phrases lists are intended for terms that LUIS might have difficulty recognizing.
 Phrases lists a great way to enhance LUIS's ability to recognize additional terms that otherwise would not have been recognized

 ## Utterances (Declaraciones)

+If intents are thought as a verb and entities as nouns, then utterances are words or phrases that bind both together.

+Utterances uses both intents and entities to help LUIS make conclusions on user requests.
+So, we've been using utterances all this time, in previous examples, but we didn't call them that way.
+We simply saw them as sentences.

+Utterances are the glue that bind Intents and entities.

+Utterances are another way to help LUIS learn.
+Gives the LUIS flexibility to understand what users want.